scalatra/scalatra/README.markdown

 *   __error__

     Run some block when an error is caught.
-The error is available in the variable `caughtException`.
+The error is available in the variable `caughtThrowable`.

 *   __after__